USS Leary (DD-879): Refit and Vietnam War

 The ship underwent an extensive Fleet Rehabilitation and Modernization I (FRAM I) overhaul between April 1964 and January 1965.
 This removed her DDR radars, and Leary was redesignated as DD-879 again on 1 July 1964.

-Between April 24, 1965, and September 3, 1965, she served on a peacekeeping mission off Santo Domingo as American troops were landed to prevent political chaos and subversion.
+Between 24 April 1965, and 3 September 1965, she served on a peacekeeping mission off Santo Domingo as American troops were landed to prevent political chaos and subversion.

 Leary saw active combat duty during the war in the Vietnam War.
 The standard rotation for destroyers was a few months combat tour of duty at sea, usually around five months.
 At the conclusion of her tour of duty, the destroyer would return to port for maintenance, usually her home port.
 While in port the crew would receive leave and go ashore.
 When maintenance was complete, the crew would return from leave and the ship would spend a period of time undergoing tests or exercises near port.
 When exercises were finished, the ship would receive their orders and then return to sea for a new tour of duty.
 This was Leary's routine for her entire operational life.

 She was among the destroyers that protected aircraft from the carriers on Yankee Station in the Tonkin Gulf.
 During periods of sustained air operations against North Vietnam Leary, along with the other destroyers on patrol, were responsible for providing protective cover for as many as three aircraft carriers at once.
 This included firing her guns and destroying missile placements in North Vietnam that were firing at the fleet.
 Her guns were often fired during naval gunfire support missions.
 Leary was also regularly called upon to provide emergency search and rescue duties, and was responsible for saving the lives of many who would otherwise have been lost at sea.

 Leary was rotated out of combat in late 1965, and at the conclusion of her tour of duty, returned to her home port in Norfolk for routine maintenance.
 Afterwards, the destroyer participated in extensive antisubmarine warfare exercises off the coast of North Carolina and Puerto Rico.
 She then returned to Norfolk on 16 December 1965.